Revised October 2023

 Find their yellow umbrellas.

 Wanna learn more from yours truly?
 I have quite a few umbrellas.
 For you, some of them might be yellow, and others may be black.
-To access my umbrella collection, sign up for blog updates all about animal behaviour management, and I will also keep you posted about my upcoming free webinars and online courses.
+To access my umbrella collection, sign up and I will keep you posted about my upcoming free Masterclasses, webinars, silly experiments, blog posts and online courses – all about how to get happy, reasonably well behaved animals that thrive in the care of people.

 Dabbs & Hopper (1990).
 Cortisol, arousal, and personality in two groups of normal men.